FAQ

 };

-Query conditions are correct but results are empty
+Query conditions are correct but result is empty

-When using database queries, if empty results are returned, there are usually two situations:
+When using database queries, if an empty result is returned, there are usually two situations:

 Troubleshooting Methods

-• Verify that the creation time and field values of the data meet expectations
+- Verify if the creation time and field values of the data meet expectations

-• Check whether the basic permission settings of the collection allow the current user to read
+- Check if the basic permission settings of the collection allow the current user to read

-• If using security rules, verify that the rule expressions are correct
+_openidfield as the basis for data ownership determination - If security rules are used, verify that the rule expressions are correct

-• Simplify query conditions and gradually troubleshoot which condition causes empty results
+- Simplify query conditions and gradually troubleshoot which condition causes the empty result

-• Check whether field names, data types, and query syntax are correct
+- Check if field names, data types, and query syntax are correct